How to Improve Your Building’s Indoor Air Quality

 Volatile organic compounds (VOCs)These are chemicals emitted as gasses from solids or liquids.Household products such as aerosol sprays, paint, disinfectants, pesticides, hobby supplies, and more can emit VOCs.

-Impacts of Poor IAQ
+Impacts of Poor IAQ on Buildings

 The impact on building occupants’ health from indoor pollutants can range anywhere from mild, short-term symptoms, such as headaches and irritation, to long-term organ damage and diseases such as lung cancer.